 Purple Sensation, the earliest bloomer of all the large-flowered alliums, flowers in late spring.
 The variety makes a stunning companion to peonies, bearded irises and delphiniums.
-The 4″ to 6″ diameter violet globes float on sturdy stems that rise to 24″ high.
+The 4″ to 6″ diameter violet globes float on sturdy stems that grow to 24″ high.

 If you’re looking for a big ‘wow’, try Globemaster and/or Gladiator.
 The tallest of the ornamental onions, these varieties boast huge purple flower heads (some measuring as big as 8″ to 10″ across) on 3 to 4-foot stems.
 A white version called Mount Everest is slightly shorter.

 Adorable Drumstick produces reddish purple cone-shaped flowers (like drumsticks) in July and is a great companion to other summer-blooming plants like daylilies, daisies, and coneflowers.

-Star of Persia is a wild-looking allium variety.
+Star of Persia (Allium christophii) is a wild-looking allium variety.
 It produces star-shaped fuchsia flowers on gray-green stems and blooms late spring to early summer.